tableau/connector-plugin-sdk/docs/oauth-dev.md

   </connector-plugin>
 ```

 Starting in Tableau 2023.1, you can add [multiple embedded OAuth configs](#multiple-embedded-oauth-configs).
 The end users may also provide their own custom OAuth config.
-However in both cases, at least one embedded config is still required.
-We are currently working to remove this requirement.
-See [issue 1108](https://github.com/tableau/connector-plugin-sdk/issues/1108).

 ```xml
   manifest.xml